 “This is the perfect show for those who like smart comedy,” Johnson says.
 The performance features Janine Brito (FX’s Totally Biased with W. Kamau Bell), Bryan Cook (The Nerdist Network) and Alex Falcone (Read it and Weep Podcast).
 The humor of these three comedians “so clearly comes from the top of their intelligence.
 They take you on a ride and when you arrive at the place they were bringing you; the payoff is so high.”

-At Hell Yes Fest events, Trew says he watches for:
+At Hell Yes Fest events, Johnson says she watches for:

 “I like comedy that walks the line of being political — seemingly accidentally so,” says Johnson.
 “Comedy offers a way into conversations — about race, gender, the things that make us uncomfortable — that people would otherwise resist.”

 As a writer, Johnson pays attention to comedic voice.
 “Sometimes you’ll see a comedian so refined and comfortable in their own comedic voice and that take on the world in such a way that they will make you feel like you know them already.
 Like you are sitting in their living room just shooting the shit.”
 When that happens, Johnson believes “we are tapping into a type of empathy that actually brings strangers closer together.”
 Johnson truly believes this.
 “And I think other comedians believe that too.
 They just don’t say it out loud ’cause it’s hard to make that sound cool.”